kalyanidhusia/Nextflow_Map_ParallelRun/README.md

 Addressed issues with processes failing silently by incorporating print statements and debugging via Nextflow's .command.sh and .command.log.
 Identified a critical missing dependency error (trim_galore, exit status 127).
 Decided to temporarily remove the problematic TRIM_GALORE step from the pipeline until a suitable environment setup is available.
+Trim_galore is not implemented back on!

 -Finalized Stable Pipeline:

-Produced a simplified but stable RNAseq Nextflow workflow (without trimming), ensuring reliable execution and accurate file placement for subsequent analysis.
+Produced a simplified but stable RNAseq Nextflow workflow, ensuring reliable execution and accurate file placement for subsequent analysis.